 Successful Futures (I) (40 credits)

-This module will explore relevant subject content knowledge and pedagogical content knowledge in relation to the teaching of languages, literacy and communication; mathematics and numeracy; science and technology; health and wellbeing; and the expressive arts, specifically art, music and dance.
-Theoretical understanding of how children develop and learn and how to stimulate and challenge all learners will be integral to this module.
+This module will explore relevant subject content knowledge and pedagogical content knowledge in relation to the teaching of languages, literacy, and communication; mathematics and numeracy; science and technology; health and wellbeing; and the expressive arts, specifically art, music, drama, and dance.
+Theoretical understanding of curriculum design and delivery to stimulate and challenge all learners will be integral to this module.

 Exploring Play and Early Learning (20 credits)

-Introduction to Child Development and Clinical Practice (30 credits)
+Introduction to Child Development, Additional Learning Needs and Clinical Practice (40 credits)

-This module will examine child development including cognitive, social, emotional, physical and language development.
-It includes 15 days clinical practice in schools where opportunities to support and extend holistic child development are considered based on observational findings.
+This module will examine child development including cognitive, social, emotional, physical, language development and additional learning needs.
+It includes 15 days Clinical Practice in schools where opportunities to support and extend holistic child development are considered based on observational findings.

 Year Two: